 WaterStillar has developed a small list of 7 areas to question that then gives you a rough profile of any given product

-1. How much water
+1. How much water and energy requirements

 - Size, energy efficiency and no of liters per day.
 Are we in liters per day or cibic meters per hour?